-New in 2018 is a one-way route from Amsterdam to Maastricht followed by a train journey back to Amsterdam.
+A one-way route from Amsterdam to Maastricht.
 Get a feel for how the light and the scenery change as you journey down past big cities Utrecht and Den Bosch and a spread of different landscapes.
 Rivers will guide you on your steady south-easterly course: firstly, the River Vecht flanked by posh country houses; then you’ll cross the mighty Rhine and Waal into traditionally catholic territory; and finally the River Meuse will lead you to the southernmost point of the country through varied and scenic surroundings.
 To top off this holiday on an artistic note, visit the village of Nuenen where Vincent van Gogh spent two years; and Maaseik, birthplace of famous Flemish painters Jan and Hubert van Eyck!

 Your holiday kicks off in Amsterdam, a favourite European capital city.
 With so many attractions and fun things to do at your fingertips, you couldn’t wish for a livelier start to your holiday.
 Try to plan an early arrival so you have time to go for a walk through the city centre.
 You could easily spend a whole day taking in the characteristic canal houses and beautiful seventeenth-century canals (UNESCO status).
 Then check out your favourite view of the River Amstel.
 Do you have time and energy left?
 Venture into the oldest part of the city, around St. Nicolas’ Church, an area better known as the red-light district.
 Or enjoy the many street performers on Rembrandtplein.